zgoort/Sawtooth-Cryptomoji/README.md

-# Part Two: Cryptomoji
+# Sawtooth Cryptomoji

-Your task for part two is to build a working distributed application on [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth), a general-purpose enterprise blockchain.
+Your task for this project to build a working distributed application on [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth), a general-purpose enterprise blockchain.
 This app will allow users to collect, breed, and trade collectible _kaomoji_: strings of characters that look like